Alex1-ai/Alex1-ai/README.md

 <div><img align="right" width="400" alt='Coding' src="https://miro.medium.com/v2/resize:fit:720/1*gReLR6hZjwyBxHmfLN1AVw.gif"/></div>
 - 🌱 I’m currently learning **Tensorflow,Keras,scikit-learn**

-- 💬 Ask me about **I am skilled Full-stack Engineer, driven by a genuine love for technology.
+- 💬 About me **I am skilled Full-stack Engineer, driven by a genuine love for technology.
 With expertise in both front-end and back-end development, I possess a versatile skill set and a relentless commitment to excellence.
 My passion fuels my continuous learning, enabling me to stay up-to-date with the latest industry trends and deliver innovative solutions.
 With a keen eye for detail, exceptional problem-solving abilities, and a collaborative mindset, I thrive in dynamic environments and consistently exceed expectations.
 My unwavering passion for technology propels them to create impactful solutions that push boundaries and drive positive change.**

 - 📫 How to reach me **alexanderemmanuel1719@gmail.com**